-Krista Weikel Delaplane, ND Krista received her Bachelor of Science from Millikin University where she studied biology and psychology.
-She completed her Doctor of Naturopathic Medicine at National University of Natural Medicine.
+Krista Weikel Delaplane, ND Krista earned a Bachelor of Science from Millikin University where she studied biology and psychology, and Doctor of Naturopathic Medicine at National University of Natural Medicine.
 After several years of practicing naturopathic family medicine in New Hampshire and Oregon, she is taking a sabbatical from clinical practice to focus on teaching and research.
 Krista is a strong advocate for integrative and natural medicine as the best model for optimal wellness and patient care.
-She loves teaching Anatomy, Physiology and Pathology to massage therapy students and empowering them to work collaboratively with other licensed natural medicine providers.
+She loves empowering massage therapy students to work collaboratively with other licensed natural medicine providers.
 Her favorite activities are spending time with friends and family, nature walks, singing and herbal medicine making.
 Krista has been a faculty member at East West College since 2015.